evanbones/Souped-Up/design-document.md

 - Customer takes out a spoon and tastes soup and gives a comment depending on satisfaction

 **3. SCORING**
-- Current Flavour × Current Kick = Round Satisfaction
+- Current Flavour × Current Mult = Round Satisfaction
 - Satisfaction bar fills toward threshold
-- Heat decreases by 1
 - If threshold met: Victory (gain rewards)
 - If threshold not met after all rounds: Customer storms out and you get a humorous angry review message from them (lose run)